pssst/pssst/README.md

 ------------
 ### Encoding

-All data is encoded in ASCII and exchanged in either JSON or plain text format with HTTPS requests / responses.
-Except served static files, which are encoded in UTF-8.
-Please refer to the mime type in the HTTP `content-type` header to decide which format and encoding is returned.
+All data are encoded in UTF-8 and exchanged in either JSON or plain text format with HTTPS requests / responses.
+Please refer to the mime type in the HTTP `content-type` header to decide which format is returned.
 Server errors will always be returned in plain text.
 Line endings must only consists of a `Line Feed` character.

 ### Encryption